1hw7/IIoT/HOL/IOTHubPiHackathon/2/README.md

          <img src="/HOL/IOTHubPiHackathon/images/consumerGroups.jpg" />
       </p>

-## Create Your Device in the Remote Monitoring Pre-configured Solution
+## Create Your Device in the Remote Monitoring Solution Accelerator
 1. Go back to the Azure IoT Suite microsite tab.
-Your pre-configured solution should be provisioned now.
+Your solution accelerator should be provisioned now.
 Click the "Launch" button on the newly provisioned remote monitoring solution.
 This will open up a new browser tab to your remote monitoring solution dashboard.
       <p align="center">
          <img src="/HOL/IOTHubPiHackathon/images/SolutionReady.jpg" width="30%" height="30%" />
       </p>